 These light chocolate banana muffins have just 5 WW PointsPlus Value, making them a manageable indulgence.
-They could defintely work as dessert in my book, especially if dusted with a little confectioners sugar or drizzled with a bit of icing.
+They could definitely work as dessert in my book, especially if dusted with a little confectioners sugar or drizzled with a bit of icing.
+These have 9 WW Freestyle SmartPoints.

 They are at their best still warm from the oven, but will stay moist and tempting for a few days, particularly if you reheat them in a warm oven for 5 to 7 minutes.